 In 1888, Frederick Abberline, a Scotland Yard inspector who claims to be able to solve cases by visions he receives while under the influence of opium, is placed in charge of the Jack the Ripper case involving the murders of a series of prostitutes in Whitechapel.
 Abberline’s investigation takes him on a contorted trail of a conspiracy to execute the prostitutes that originates from within the highest ranks of government.
 At the same time, the course of the investigation also draws Abberline close to one of the prostitutes Mary Kelly who is earmarked as a victim for the things that she knows.

 From Hell is a modern version of the Jack the Ripper case and was adapted from Alan Moore’s popular graphic novel.
-The Jack the Ripper legend has fuelled much cinematic myth from works like Alfred Hitchcock’s The Lodger: A Story of the London Fog (1927), four times remade as The Lodger (1932), The Lodger (1944), Man in the Attic (1953) and The Lodger (2009), Jack the Ripper (1959), Jack the Ripper (1976) and the centenary tv mini-series Jack the Ripper (1988) and the German Jack the Ripper (2016).
+The Jack the Ripper legend has fuelled much cinematic myth from works like Alfred Hitchcock’s The Lodger: A Story of the London Fog (1927), four times remade as The Lodger (1932), The Lodger (1944), Man in the Attic (1953) and The Lodger (2009), Jack the Ripper (1959), Jack the Ripper (1976), the centenary tv mini-series Jack the Ripper (1988) and the German Jack the Ripper (2016).
 And then there are more way out versions such as A Study in Terror (1965) and Murder By Decree (1979) where Sherlock Holmes solves the case; Time After Time (1979) where sf writer H.G.
 Wells pursues the Ripper through time to present-day San Francisco; various re-enactments in the present day such as Jack’s Back (1988), Ripper: Letter from Hell (2001) and Whitechapel (2009); the Star Trek episode Wolf in the Fold (1967) where Scotty is possessed by the spirit of The Ripper; and the Babylon 5 episode Comes the Inquisitor (1995) where the Ripper has been snatched by aliens and makes a return appearance as a redeemed inquisitor.
 Very few of these bear much resemblance to the case – only Murder By Decree, the 1988 mini-series and Whitechapel name any of the canonical suspects or even have characters based on the known victims.